alepekhin/vim_as_ide/README.md

 # vim_as_ide
-Vim IDE based on YouCompleteMe, cscope, lsp
+Vim IDE based on YouCompleteMe and cscope

 ## Prerequisites

 - Ubuntu 22.04.5 LTS with cscope installed
-- vim 9.1.810 with all needed plugins installed and .vimrc from this project
+- vim 9.1.810 with ycm and cscope plugins installed
 - openjdk version "21.0.2" 2024-01-16
 - Gradle 8.6
 - Groovy installed